 5G Wireless sensing: 5GS feature providing capabilities to get information about characteristics of the environment and/or objects within the environment (e.g. shape, size, orientation, speed, location, distances or relative motion between objects, etc) using NR radio frequency signals, which, in some cases, can be extended by information created via previously specified functionalities in EPC and/or E-UTRAN.

-The goal of this use case is to consider the implications if the assumption of NR radio use is essential to 6G Wireless sensing services.
+The goal of this use case is to support indoor scenarios with the same 6G sensing service as provided by NR-based sensing services, whose requirements are captured in TS 22.137 [6].

 This use case considers only non-3GPP wireless sensing, not other non-3GPP sensors (video, audio, LiDAR, etc.)

-A wide range of use cases for integrated sensing and communication have been explored in TR 22.837 [9] and requirements were specified for this functionality in TS 22.137 [6].
-The scope states:

-The scope of this specification identifies a new “5G wireless sensing service” in terms of sensing service and operation, functional and performance requirements.
-From the outset, the objective of this work was to focus on NR-based sensing, while some aspects of non-3GPP sensing were considered.

-In this use case, the possibility of obtaining sensing service capabilities from non-3GPP access, specifically from IEEE 802.11bf [201].
-This use case reviews the requirements in TS 22.137 [6] in clause 7.16.5 below.
-Just as 3GPP communication services are available over non-3GPP access, sensing services can be offered over non-3GPP access as well.
-If IEEE 802.11bf [201] deployment becomes as pervasive as other WLAN technologies, often in indoor environments, it would be advantageous to take advantage of this and to use this as a means to deliver 3GPP sensing services.
+Just as 802.11 wireless LAN access has proved a valuable way to support 3GPP services in indoor scenarios often with poor 3GPP access coverage, this use case considers use of 802.11bf wireless sensing capabilities as well.
+802.11 wireless access coverage is generally present where communication services are often accessed, in homes, businesses, vehicles, schools, etc. As 802.11bf sensing capabilities are adopted and deployed as part of future 802.11 base stations and terminal devices, there will also be an excellent opportunity to extend 3GPP sensing services to these generally indoor environments.

 The goal of IEEE Sensing standardization is quite aligned with the aims in 3GPP.
 It aims to provide a unified framework to support a variety of applications such as presence detection, motion detection and gesture recognition supporting a wide range of verticals e.g. healthcare and smart environment automation.
 IEEE 802.11bf [201] is in draft standard status currently and has been implemented and deployed.
 It is compatible with existing 802.11 standards and can operate in different scenarios.
 One fundamental scenario requires an upgrade of either a single or multiple access points, to support monostatic, bistatic and multistatic sensing scenarios.
 Support by client-based systems is also possible, which provides improved resolution and better support in environments where there is only a single access point.
 Work continues in IEEE to improve these capabilities, for greater sensing precision, capacity, leveraging improved channel states, wider frequency bands and support for more antennas.